ripple/ripple-rest/docs/proposed_endpoints.md

       "$ref": "RippleAddress"
     },
     "sell_amount": {
-      "description": "The amount of currency being sold", "$ref": "Amount"
+      "description": "The amount of currency being sold.
+If other orders take part of this one, this value will change to represent the amount left in the order", "$ref": "Amount"
     },
     "buy_amount": {
-      "description": "The amount of currency the seller_account is seeking to buy", "$ref": "Amount"
+      "description": "The amount of currency the seller_account is seeking to buy.
+If other orders take part of this one, this value will change to represent the amount left in the order", "$ref": "Amount"
     },
     "millisecond_timeout": {